New Netherland: Origin

-During the 17th century, Europe was undergoing expansive social, cultural, and economic growth, known as the Dutch Golden Age in the Netherlands.
+In the 17th century, Europe was undergoing expansive social, cultural, and economic growth, known as the Dutch Golden Age in the Netherlands.
 Nations vied for domination of lucrative trade routes around the globe, particularly those to Asia.
 Simultaneously, philosophical and theological conflicts were manifested in military battles throughout the European continent.
 The Dutch Republic had become a home to many intellectuals, international businessmen, and religious refugees.
 In the Americas, the English had a settlement at Jamestown, Virginia, the French had small settlements at Port Royal and Quebec, and the Spanish were developing colonies in South America and the Caribbean.

-In 1609, English sea captain and explorer Henry Hudson was hired by the Dutch East India Company (VOC) to find a Northeast Passage to Asia, sailing around Scandinavia and Russia.
-He was turned back by the ice of the Arctic in his second attempt, so he sailed west to seek a Northwest Passage rather than return home.
-He ended up exploring the waters off the northeast coast of North America aboard the Flyboat Halve Maen.
+In 1609, English sea captain and explorer Henry Hudson was hired by the Dutch East India Company (VOC, from Dutch Vereenigde Oostindische Compagnie) to find a Northeast Passage to Asia, sailing around Scandinavia and Russia.
+The ice of the Arctic turned him back in his second attempt, so he sailed west to seek a Northwest Passage rather than return home.
+He ended up exploring the waters off the northeast coast of North America aboard the flyboat Halve Maen.
 His first landfall was at Newfoundland and the second at Cape Cod.

 Hudson believed that the passage to the Pacific Ocean was between the St. Lawrence River and Chesapeake Bay, so he sailed south to the Bay, then turned northward, traveling close along the shore.
 From Delaware Bay, he began to sail upriver looking for the passage.
 This effort was foiled by sandy shoals, and the Halve Maen continued north along the coast.
 After passing Sandy Hook, Hudson and his crew entered the Narrows into the Upper New York Bay.
 Hudson believed that he had found the continental water route, so he sailed up the major river that now bears his name.
 He found the water too shallow to proceed several days later at the site of Troy, New York.